All those colored walls,

 problem.getActions(problem.getStartState()): returns the possible actions you can take from the start state

 problem.getResult(problem.getStartState(), action1): if you begin in the start state and take action1, this function returns the state you will end up in

 Implement A* graph search in the empty function

 search.py.
+It should also return a plan - a list of actions - to take pacman to the goal state.
 A* takes a heuristic function as an argument.
 The

 nullHeuristic heuristic function in